 Our Way of Food

 The term foodways is used to describe our way of life in relation to food, or rather, our way of food.
-Our foodways are the shared values, beliefs, attitudes and practices that separate and unite us; shaping everything we understand about food and what it means to us.
+Our foodways are the shared values, beliefs, attitudes and practices that separate and unite us; shaping everything we understand about food and what it means to our communities.

-From which foods are hunted, gathered or produced and in what way, right through to how foods are prepared and consumed.
+From which foods are harvested and in what way, right through to how foods are prepared and eaten.
 Our foodways are dynamic, changing over time and place, person to person, community to community.